shimming-toolbox/fsleyes-plugin-shimming-toolbox/README.md

 ## Running

-In the `fsleyes-plugin-shimming-toolbox` folder, run:
+Now, you can open the `FSLeyes` GUI from any environment by running:

 ```
-make run
+shimming-toolbox
 ```

 The `FSLeyes` GUI should open.
 Once it is open, select from the toolbar:

 ```
-Settings --> OrthoView --> ShimmingToolbox
+Settings --> OrthoView --> Shimming Toolbox
 ```

 The `ShimmingToolbox` plugin should open as a panel.